sansanwawa/sansanwawa/README.md

 - 🌐 My old-fashion programming language when i was in college was PHP and CodeIgniter/Laravel is my prefered framework
 - 🥁 I do sometimes code in C/C++ when build an app to communicate with a hardware such POS terminal or a card reader.
 - 🌱 I love to use ISO8583 protocol to communicate with financial institution to perform transaction.
-- 💞️ I’m looking to collaborate on someone who has a business mindset that we can build a new product together.
-- 📫 So, if you want to reach me, please contact me on sandyharyono@gmail.com
+- 📫 So, if you want to reach me, give some crazy ideas, please contact me on sandyharyono@gmail.com
 - 😄 Reach my paypal if you want to have a donation (https://paypal.me/sandyharyono)

 <!---